Alexander Pertsemlidis, PhD

 - Therapeutic regulation of the PI3K and Wnt signaling pathways

-- ncRNAs and their regulatory targets characterized in vitro, in vivo and in silico
+- ncRNAs and their regulatory targets characterized in vitro, in vivo, and silico

 - functional relationships between ncRNAs and disease